-A: It is commonly known as the tent dress.
+A: This dress silhouette is commonly known as the tent dress.
 But my nickname for it is the Sway dress, because I would never get dressed in a tent!

-Q: What needle size and type did you use?
+Q: What needle size and type did I use?

 A: I used a universal 80/12 needle.
-But I think I probably should have gone down to a 70/10 as the fabric was quite lightweight.
+But I think I probably could have also used a 70/10 as the fabric was quite lightweight.

 A: I used my all-purpose/zigzag presser foot.

 A: I use the standard straight stitch at 2.5mm stitch length.